TherionRO/AdvancedDeviceInfo/README.md

 <img src="https://github.com/TherionRO/AdvancedDeviceInfo/blob/main/github-files/assets/banner.png?raw=true"/>

 # AdvancedDeviceInfo
-Advanced Device Info is a lightweight Android App for seeing most of the details about the devices you are using.Currently,only the Core & Library of the app are open-source,the app itself is proprietary for now.
+Advanced Device Info is a lightweight Android App for seeing most of the details about the devices you are using.Currently,only the Core & Library of the app are open-source,the app itself is semi-proprietary for now.
 [Click here to see the open source library we are using.](https://github.com/TherionRO/OpenCore)

 We open sourced some elements used in Advanced Device Info.Check [OpenCore](https://github.com/TherionRO/OpenCore) to see them!